blumk/bbv-planning-poker/readme.md

-# Ionic PWA Toolkit Beta

-The PWA Toolkit is a starting point for building Progressive Web Apps using Ionic and Stencil.
-This combination of tools gives you the ability to build a fast, efficient PWA out of the box.
+# bbv Planning Poker

+A planning poker app built with Stencil to demonstrate Ionic 4.

 Note: This project is **Beta** and uses a beta release of `@ionic/core`.

-For more info check out our [homepage](https://ionicframework.com/pwa/toolkit)!
+For more info check out the Ionic PWA Toolkit [homepage](https://ionicframework.com/pwa/toolkit)!

 ## Features

-* `@ionic/core` for the UI.
+* `@ionic/core` for the UI and routing
-* Stencil for the application logic and routing
+* Stencil for the application logic
-* Push Notifications setup
 * Unit Tests
 * Pre-rendering
 * Lazy-loading and code splitting